j0hanz/tech-corner-website/README.md

 # FAQs

 **Q: How can I reset my password?**
-A: Use the "Reset Password" link on the sign-in page.
-Follow the instructions sent to your email.
+A: The current version does not offer a password reset feature.
+However, this functionality is planned for future implementation.

 **Q: How can I delete my account?**
-A: Go to your profile settings and select "Delete Account".
+A: To delete your account, go to your profile settings and select "Delete Account."
 Confirm your choice, and your data will be permanently removed.

-...

 # Credits